Posted by BBC Research and Development on , last updated

 Investigative journalism requires the accumulation, synthesis and scrutiny of massive amounts of information.
 The connectivity and access to resources provided by the internet offers unparalleled opportunities for investigative journalists, but also major challenges.
 And it was with the aim of solving these challenges that people gathered for our first #newsHACK of 2019.
-Over two days teams worked to develop, ideate and prototype their solutions, before finally presenting them to a panel of experts.
+Over two days teams worked to develop, ideate and prototype their solutions, before finally presenting them to a panel of experts as Thomas Hetherington reports.

 Photo credit: Dr David Dunkley Gyimah